causalMedAnalysis/causalMedAnalysis.github.io/README.md

 ---
 title: Causal Mediation Analysis
-description: Resources, software, and replication files for the book *Causal Mediation Analysis*.
+description:
 ---

 # *Causal Mediation Analysis*

+This website contains resources, software, and replication files for the book *Causal Mediation Analysis* (Wodtke and Zhou Forthcoming, Cambridge University Press).

-*Causal Mediation Analysis* (Wodtke and Zhou 2026, Cambridge University Press) is a comprehensive guide to understanding why an exposure affects an outcome.
-It explains how to decompose causal effects into the pathways and mechanisms through which they operate, starting from simple, intuitive applications and building up to more complex designs.
-Drawing on applications from sociology, psychology, political science, and economics, the book shows how to bring cutting-edge mediation methods into real empirical research.
+*Causal Mediation Analysis* is a comprehensive guide to understanding why an exposure affects an outcome.
+It explains how to decompose causal effects into the pathways through which they operate, starting from simple, intuitive applications and building up to more complex designs.
+Drawing on applications from sociology, psychology, political science, and economics, the book shows how to bring cutting-edge methods into empirical research on mediation.

 ## Software & Resources